integral-io/Business-in-a-Box/README.md

 | $Repo_root/volumes/sonarqube/data/**                 | /opt/sonarqube/log  |

 ##### Configuring SonarQube
-Sonarqube can use SAML to perform AuthNZ.
-Syncope needs a [Service Provider (SP) Metadata file](sonarqube/volumes/syncope/config/wa/saml/sonarqube.0.xml) for Sonarqube, which itself needs a certificate if you want the added security of message signing (you do in prod).
-This file will be loaded into Syncope, and the data in it will also be added to Sonarqube.
-[Sonarqube's documentation](https://docs.sonarqube.org/latest/instance-administration/authentication/saml/overview/) on SAML is useful.
+SonarQube can use SAML to perform AuthNZ.
+Syncope needs a [Service Provider (SP) Metadata file](sonarqube/volumes/syncope/config/wa/saml/sonarqube.0.xml) for SonarQube, which itself needs a certificate if you want the added security of message signing (you do in prod).
+This file will be loaded into Syncope, and the data in it will also be added to SonarQube.
+[SonarQube's documentation](https://docs.sonarqube.org/latest/instance-administration/authentication/saml/overview/) on SAML is useful.
 The `sonar.auth.saml.sp.privateKey.secured`, and `sonar.auth.saml.sp.certificate.secured` define the Private Key and Certficate which can be generated [quite easily](https://www.baeldung.com/openssl-self-signed-cert#creating-a-self-signed-certificate) but do note that the key needs to be converted to PKCS8 format.
 This step is defined below as [Syncope's SAML Prequesite](#SAML-Prequesite) -- every SAML implementation requires this if they want to use message siging (again, you do).

-We will now configure Sonarqube to use Syncope as the Identity Provider (IdP).
+We will now configure SonarQube to use Syncope as the Identity Provider (IdP).
 - Login to sonarqube as Admin, and navigate to Administration > Authentication > SAML:
 - Set the Application Id to `http://localhost/wa/sp/sonarqube` -- this must match what is defined in Syncope.
 - Set the Provider Name to `Syncope` -- this will display on the login page.